fcavani/log/README.md

-Below is the table with the go benchmark for some loggers packages ([PureGolog](https://golang.org/pkg/log/), [GoLogging](https://github.com/op/go-logging), [Logrus](https://github.com/Sirupsen/logrus)) and for some cases with different backends of this package.
+Below is the table with the go benchmark for some loggers packages ([PureGolog](https://golang.org/pkg/log/), [GoLogging](https://github.com/op/go-logging), [Logrus](https://github.com/Sirupsen/logrus)) and for some cases with different backends.
 All three loggers above was set to log to /dev/null, and use the most simple configuration that I can find, thus they will have good performance, with is the case for the go log, it is the most simple and the base line for the others.
-In some cases this logger can win Logrus, the slower logger between the other two, but I doubt that StoreMap, it stores all logged data in memory, will have practical use by anyone.
+In some cases this logger can win Logrus, the slower logger between the other two, but I doubt that StoreMap, that stores all logged data into memory, will have practical use by anyone.

 ```
 BenchmarkPureGolog-4    	 1000000	      1465 ns/op	  12.28 MB/s